sassoftware/esp-studio-examples/EndToEndExamples/mcp/README.md

 # Processing Data from Sailing Boats
 ## Overview
-This example processes data gathered from sailing boats, and includes configured MCP tools that an LLM can utilise to interact with the project when it runs.
+This example processes data gathered from sailing boats, and includes configured Model Context Protocol (MCP) tools that a Large Language Model (LLM) can utilise to interact with the project when it runs.

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).